 The Apia branch is one of three Immigration New Zealand (INZ) offices located in the Pacific.
 Our office is located on the ground floor of the New Zealand High Commission building, Beach Road, Apia, the capital of Samoa.

-Apia branch employs up to 17 local staff, with seconded Branch Manager, Mr Antony Harris.
+Apia branch employs up to 18 local staff, with seconded Area Manager, Pacific Region, Mr Rex Heesterman.

 Samoan citizens are entitled to the discount because of the special relationship between Samoa and New Zealand.